Facial Accident Care – Mandibular Fracture

 Glazing Smile:

-Bleaching (Teeth whitening) helps to get whiten teeth that have been stained or darkened, which cannot be removed with regular cleaning (Scaling).
+Bleaching (Teeth whitening) helps to whiten teeth that have been stained or darkened, which cannot be removed with regular cleaning (Scaling).
 There are home bleaching / in-office bleaching techniques; whichever is comfortable can be done to get the desired result.

 Big/crooked teeth: